avalcarcel9/rtapas/README.md

     probability map image using Sørensen’s–Dice coefficient (DSC).
   - `mask` A `character` file path to a brain mask image or an object of class `nifti`.
-  - `k` TThe minimum number of voxels for a cluster/component.
+  - `k` The minimum number of voxels for a cluster/component.
 Passed to `extrantsr::label_mask`.
 Segmentation clusters of size less than k are removed from the mask, volume estimation, and the Sørensen’s–Dice coefficient (DSC) calculation.